Baqend/guide/src/index.md

 var subscription = stream.subscribe(event => console.log(event));
 ```

-You can also provide an error handler function that is executed whenever something goes wrong:
+On error, the subscription will automatically be canceled, but you can also provide a custom error handler function that is executed whenever something goes wrong:

 ```js
 var onNext = event => console.log(event);